plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 Should I do some tests with mine to figure out its focus?
 How good is it at anything but a selfie?
 They didn't have the word for that back then.
 Maybe that would have helped if we knew about those type of pictures in 1998.

-## Hobbled by Software
+## Terrible Software

 I'll say it upfront; I don't like the Game Boy Camera software.
 It's a mess.
 It features so many baffling interface decisions.
 People have called it quirky.
 I have a different word for it: bad.

 [The Nintendo Game Boy Camera Funtography Guide provides a full map of the software](https://archive.org/details/nintendofuntographyguide/page/n5/mode/2up).
 You can immediately see that there is a lot of things you can do in the software.
-Outside of *Mario Paint*, I can't think Nintendo ever made a user interface this complex.
+Outside of *Mario Paint*, I can't think Nintendo had ever made a user interface this complex before.

-Upon starting the *software*, you're presented with a series of photos of someone in a Mario costume.
-This shows the core conceit of the software; that it will sometimes use real photos taken with a *Game Boy Camera*.
-Now that I've told you, you can see it in the interface, but it's not a clear design choice.
-Large sections of the interface use no photographs at all.
+Upon starting the device, you're presented with a start screen with photos of someone in a Mario costume.
+This shows one conceit of the software; that it will sometimes use real photos taken with a *Game Boy Camera*.
+It's not a full design choice.
+Large sections of the interface use drawn art to represent characters.
+If you get an idea like that, I'd expect them to use it fully.

+My complaint about sometimes using photographs throughout the interface is one of style.
+However, every other

-First mistake of the first screen.
-They never tell you you can press the Start button to access settings.
+We get a complete rookie mistake on the main screen of the interface: they never tell you you can press the Start button to access settings.
+So on a screen with three clearly written choices, you actually have four.

-Menu selection for the games is made as enemies who drop down from the top, which you need to hit under a strict time limit.
+Let's jump into the worst segment of the device; Play.
+When you go into this segment, a game of *SPace Fever II* immediately begins.
+Two enemies drop down from the top of the screen, with letters written on them.
+Now, those enemies are actually the selection method for the **other** games you can play.
+So if you shoot those lettered enemies you start another completely different game.
+However, if you shoot none of them, or miss your shot, *Space Fever II* will begin proper.
+Imagine that; a selection menu with a time limit.

+Upon starting those two other games, you get astoundignly different arranged screens to explain the games.
+There is

 There are inside jokes when pressing the exit button.
 The menus constantly change their look; you need to learn everything.

 The two most sedate and reasonable segements of the software are the picture-taking itself and the photo album.
 The picture taking features all the controls around the viewfinder, arranged in a intelligent manner that focuses on quick adjustments.
 The photo album navigation is pretty straightforward, and once you reach the single picture view, all the options are also arranged around the picture.

 All in all I think part of the whole mess is explained by the large amount of companies who worked on the project.
-Creatures (formerly Ape), Game Freak, R&D1 and Jupiter, the company mostly known for Picross are all credited .
+Creatures (formerly Ape), Game Freak, R&D1 and Jupiter, the company mostly known for Picross are all credited.
+This is a complete guess, but I think those companies worked on different segments of the software and those were added together with no regards for consistency.

-Perhaps if every single screen was like those few games that allowed you to

 None of the craziness in the software was featured on the box; the box is very sedate, even in Japanese.
 The ads themsleves, in both Japan and the US, focus heavily on the power of easy photography (duh) and the fun that can be had with the stamps implemented in the pictures album.

 When it was released, the Game Boy Color was just around the corner.
 It was already announced and previewed, and yet Nintendo persisted and released a greyscale camera.